 Culture, history and society

-Participation in Project Juno will enable you to work towards developing an equitable working culture in which all students and staff can achieve their full potential.
+Participation in Project Juno will enable your organisation to work towards developing an equitable working culture in which all students and staff can achieve their full potential.
+Juno is fully supported and funded by the IOP and does not involve a charge to physics departments.

 Juno award levels